-The Apple Public CA verifies the Legal Entity's identity (i.e., name, existence) and address using documentation provided by, or through communication with, at least one of the following as described in Baseline Requirements Section 3.2.2.1:
+The Apple Public CA verifies the full legal name and address using documentation provided by, or through communication with, at least one of the following as described in Baseline Requirements Section 3.2.2.1:

-1. A government agency in the jurisdiction of the Legal Entity's legal creation, existence, or recognition as listed in Appendix B, or 1.
-A third party database that is periodically updated and considered a Reliable Data Source, 2.
-A site visit by a representative of the Apple Public CA, or 3.
-An Attestation Letter provided by the Applicant.
+1. A government agency in the jurisdiction of the Legal Entity's legal creation, existence, or recognition as listed in [Appendix B](#), or 2.
+A third party database that is periodically updated and considered a Reliable Data Source, or 3.
+A site visit by a representative of the Apple Public CA, or 4.
+An Attestation Letter provided by the Applicant, or 5.
+(Only for Organization-validated S/MIME Certificates) A Legal Entity Identifier data reference.
+When LEI data reference is used, the Apple Public CA verifies that the RegistrationStatus is ISSUED and the EntityStatus is ACTIVE.
+The Apple Public CA only allows use of an LEI if the ValidationSources entry is FULLY_CORROBORATED.
+The country code used in the Registration Scheme identifier is confirmed to match that of the subject:countryName for the specific Legal Entity being verified.